 Located in central England, there are so many things to do here.
 Countless walks mean you get a whole variety of trails, and there are also routes that are disabled and pushchair friendly if you need something more accessible.
 With pubs dotted regularly across most of the walks, as well as quiet villages, it makes for a truly adventurous day trip; or maybe a long weekend?

-Bournemouth – sea-side trip in one day?
+Sea-side trip from London in one day?

 One of the best beaches and towns in the south, Bournemouth has so much to offer.
 The aquarium by the sea is home to plenty of marine life, and the Hilton isn’t far from the coast if you want afternoon tea or to visit the sky bar.
 Plus, Westbeach is a restaurant right on the coast that offers fresh, local, and delicious food all day.

-What is you favourite day trip from London?
+is your favourite day trip from London?

 Articles you may like: